Rock Davis: Sydney Harbour ferries

-The yard built steam ferries for Sydney Harbour ferry companies, including Barranjuee (1872), Coomba (1872), Aleathea (1881), Defiance (1881), Possum (1884), Vaucluse (1905) and Lady Chelmsford (1910).
+The yard built steam ferries for Sydney Harbour ferry companies, including Barranjuee (1872), Coomba (1872), Aleathea (1881), Defiance (1881), Possum (1884), Vaucluse (1905), and Lady Chelmsford (1910).
 The last vessel to be delivered by the yard was the steam ferry, Woollahra, in 1913.

 Vaucluse (1905), Lady Chelmsford (1910), and Woollahra (1913) were built to the designs of the innovative naval architect, Walter Reeks (1861–1925).

 The yard also built the paddle-wheeler 'horse ferry', Bungaree (1873), an early vehicular ferry, which crossed the harbour from Circular Quay to the North Shore.
 The ill-fated ferry, Greycliffe (1911) was sometimes erroneously attributed to the Rock Davis yard, which later made her companion ferry, Woollahra (1913), with which she may have been confused, but Greycliffe was made in the David Drake yard.

 Other ferries

-The yard built a ferry for the Melbourne-Williamstown service, the Williamstown (1910).
+The yard built a ferry for the Melbourne-Williamstown service, Williamstown, in 1910.
+It built the twin-screw steam ferry Zephyr—designed by Walter Reeks—for McIlwraith McEacharn, in 1906.
+After having its engines and other machinery fitted at Morrison and Sinclair, in Sydney, Zephyr was delivered to Fremantle under its own power, calling at Melbourne, Adelaide and Albany.
+Zephyr operated on the Swan River, from Perth to Fremantle and to Rottnest Island, and was capable of making sea trips to as far as Geraldton.
 The yard also built ferries, for operation on Brisbane Water and Broken Bay, including Florrie (1879).

-'Stone Fleet' and 'sixty-miler' ships
+Stone Fleet and sixty-miler ships

 The tough little wooden steamships that the yard made proved well suited to the 'Stone Fleet', which brought crushed stone from the southern Illawarra to Sydney.
-At least four ships built at the Rock Davis shipyard were 'Stone Fleet' ships; Civility (1872), Dunmore (1891), Kiltobranks (1908), and Belbowrie (1911).

-Ships from the Rock Davis shipyard had a reputation for being well-built, solid, and durable.
+At least four ships built at the Rock Davis shipyard were 'Stone Fleet' ships; Civility (1872), Dunmore (1891), Kiltobranks (1908), and Belbowrie (1911).Ships from the Rock Davis shipyard had a reputation for being well-built, solid, and durable.
 When the wooden-hull steamer Civility collided with Illawarra, off Kiama, in August 1881, and it was Civility that towed Illawarra back to Kiama.
 She collided with You Yang in January 1886—after which she sank off Bradleys Head but was apparently refloated—and with Vision in July 1902, surviving to be broken up in 1918.
-The wooden-hulled Dunmore, survived several collisions, most notably when she collided with the larger steel-hulled 'sixty-miler', Kelloe, in May 1902; it was Kelloe that sank, with Dunmore picking up her crew before being beached at Kurnell.
+The wooden-hulled Dunmore, survived several collisions, most notably when she collided with the larger steel-hulled sixty-miler, Kelloe, in May 1902; it was Kelloe that sank, with Dunmore picking up her crew before being beached at Kurnell.
 The small coastal steamer Belbowrie, had several lucky escapes, before she went onto the rocks on the southern side of Maroubra Bay in January 1931.

-'Sixty-miler' was the colloquial name for a ship of the coastal coal-carrying trade.
-Steamships built by the yard that were 'sixty-milers', were Colo (1903) and Queen Bee (1907).
-Belbowrie was used also, at times, as a 'sixty-miler' collier.
+Sixty-miler was the colloquial name for a ship of the coastal coal-carrying trade.
+Steamships built by the yard that were sixty-milers, were Colo (1903) and Queen Bee (1907).
+Belbowrie and Dunmore were used also, at times, as sixty-miler colliers.

+Little ships like Colo were suited to shallow-water ports such as Sheas Creek, on Botany Bay.